vanqui-tu/LatentDx/README.md

 The following real paths were smoke-tested on a local HuggingFace CausalLM checkpoint and OMIM-style JSON/hospital shards:

-- MedLatent-H training: 1 step forward/backward/checkpoint save.
+- LatentDx-H training: 1 step forward/backward/checkpoint save.
-- MedLatent-X cache build: encoder latent cache construction from a trained distiller.
+- LatentDx-X cache build: encoder latent cache construction from a trained distiller.
-- MedLatent-X training: 1 step projector training and checkpoint save.
+- LatentDx-X training: 1 step projector training and checkpoint save.
 - Diagnosis inference: greedy generation for both MedLatent-H and MedLatent-X.

 The smoke uses a tiny model and `num_latents=2` only to validate execution.
 Paper reproduction should use the defaults in the next section.